Santa Cruz Montessori

 Video from Dr. Steve Hughes: Montessori and the Future of Education

-For instance, Montessori materials create a “roadmap” that guides children from the concrete to the abstract.
+Montessori materials create a “roadmap” that guides children from the concrete to the abstract.
 These instructional tools are arranged on low shelves so that students can easily reach them—and teachers introduce each item with particular aims in mind.
 Building systematically on past lessons, the curriculum connects projects to the real world and to each individual’s natural sense of wonder.
 The materials are appealing, provocative, and elegant.
 They stimulate the child into logical thought and discovery.
 Montessori materials are designed to reach the mind through the hands—and to engage all of a child’s senses.

 The SCM Approach

-SCM teachers encourage children to think and lead them to find answers for themselves.
+SCM teachers encourage children to think and guide them to find answers for themselves.
 Each child proceeds at his or her own pace, and teachers work with students individually in each subject, guiding them according to individual needs.
 Quick learners are not held back, and students who need more time to master a subject are not pushed ahead before they are ready.
 Teachers work to eliminate competition.
 Without competition or coercion, each child is freed from overstrain, feelings of inferiority, and other common negative educational experiences.

 The Montessori method recognizes that children can benefit by helping others and learning from their classmates.
 Classrooms buzz with quiet activity and foster a feeling of mutual aid, fellowship, and genuine respect for children and teachers.